Modern wedding DJ Southampton – Hampshire New Forest mobile disco hire

-If your looking at booking a mobile DJ for your function you may be a bit over whelmed as there is so much to think about.
-You not only have your own personal requirements with regards to the music or set up, but you also need to consider your guests and any potential budgets that you have in place.
-This is probably the first time you have ever planned an event let alone had to hire a multitude of suppliers to make it all come together on the day.
+If you’re looking at booking a mobile DJ for your function you may feel a bit overwhelmed, as there is so much to think about.
+You not only have your own personal requirements with regard to the music or set up but you also need to consider your guests and are likely to have a budget in mind.
+This is probably the first time you have ever planned an event, let alone had to hire a multitude of suppliers to make it all come together on the day!

-Unfortunately unlike most jobs or professions, there are no qualifications or governing bodies for a lot of wedding suppliers.
-Anyone can go out tomorrow buy the necessary tools for the job & start selling their services to you at a wedding fair.
-These suppliers, may be very nice & will usually mean well but may lack the ability to do the job properly, which will impact on your wedding.
+Unfortunately there are no qualifications or governing bodies for a lot of wedding DJ’s.
+Anyone can go out tomorrow buy the necessary tools for the job and start selling their services to you at a wedding fair.
+These suppliers, may be very nice & will usually mean well, but may lack the ability to do the job properly, which will impact on your wedding.
 Don’t settle for the first quote (even if it is ours), do your research & try & meet at least 3 different suppliers to compare the results.

 1: Do your background research:

-Before you contact a DJ and ask “how much do you charge”, have a good look through the website, social media & other areas of the web & try and find some videos or information as they will often show what you will get.
+Before you contact a DJ and ask “how much do you charge?”, have a good look through the website, social media & other areas of the web & try and find some videos or information as they will often show what you will get.
 It may also prompt you to think of considerations and ideas that hadn’t occurred to you before.
 You can also get a good idea of how long they have been in operation, what they have done in that time & what other customers have said about them.

 2: How long have you been a DJ?

-Forget state of the art equipment or whether your DJ can provide LOVE letters.
-At the end of the day, if they don’t know how to play the right track at the right time and create a flow then they will have an empty dance floor!
-We would want to see at least 3 years working experience with at least 50 events played each year.
+Forget state of the art equipment and cool personas.
+At the end of the day, if they don’t know how to play the right track at the right time (and create a flow) then they will have an empty dance floor!
+We would want to see at least 3 years’ working experience with at least 50 events played each year.

 3: Are you a wedding specialist?